To learn more about our Project MALES Student Mentoring Program, please download a recent presentation at the San

-The Project MALES Student Mentoring Program has had a great 2013-14 academic year.
-The program continued to expand and this year we added Reagan High School as a new mentoring site.
-We had a total of 45 Mentors, 28 of which are returning from last academic year.
-All mentored students in the X-Y Zone Program at Travis, Lanier, and Reagan High Schools in Austin ISD.
-Our Mentoring Site Coordinators Jorge Segovia, Mike Gutierrez, and Jose Del Real, as well as the Project MALES student leaders planned many engaging and dynamic activities throughout the academic year.
-Here is the schedule of events for spring 2014;
+The Project MALES Student Mentoring Program is off to a great 2014-15 academic year.
+We have a total of 36 Mentors, 34 of which are returning from last academic year.
+This year we are continuing our mentoring partnerships at Travis, Lanier, and Reagan High Schools in Austin ISD.
+Our Mentoring Site Coordinators Mike Gutierrez, Jesse Mondragon, and Juan Lopez, as well as the Project MALES student leaders have planned many engaging and dynamic activities throughout the academic year.
+Here is the schedule of events for fall 2014;

 Fall 2014 Events